 What's an internal knowledge base?

-An internal knowledge base is a built-in knowledge base, i.e., one whose content you can create and manage directly within the KnowledgeAI application.
-You can:
+An internal knowledge base is a knowledge base whose content is stored internally within KnowledgeAI.

 - In KnowledgeAI: